djotaku/adventofcode/2016/Day_16/README.md

-# Title of Problem
+# Dragon Checksum

 Out of respect for the author's wishes, I only put as much of the problem text as necessary to understand the problem.

-Visit the version with all the story elements [here](https://adventofcode.com/2015/day/3).
-(NOTE REMEMBER TO CHANGE THE YEAR AND DAY NUMBER)
+Visit the version with all the story elements [here](https://adventofcode.com/2016/day/16).

 ## Part 1